The War in 2020: Soviets

 Yuri's wife, Valya is a prostitute making the rounds in Moscow.
 She is devastated by her husband's execution but gets over it when she meets an American warrant officer who later proposes to her.

 Critical reception

-The book earned highly positive reviews.
+The book earned highly positive reviews, from both readers and critics.

 Kirkus Reviews lauded the book for its gripping writing and material that's easy for non-military readers to understand.

 Publishers Weekly criticized Peters' portrayal of Muslim troops as savages, but praised the book for showing the "grim nature" of military life.